Help for the Fitness Browser

 • |fit| > |fit95| + 0.5

 If we have relatively little data for an organism, then there may not be any specific phenotypes for any of its experiments.
 Also, these criteria are stringent and may miss some genes.
+Either conserved specific phenotypes or conserved cofitness are strong indicators of a functional relationship (see Deep Annotation of Protein Function across Diverse Bacteria from Mutant Phenotypes).

 Orthologs